New Recipes in Your Inbox!

 Contrary to what Anthony Bourdain once stated, vegans are foodies.
 We don’t subsist on a diet of nuts and berries, and many of us love sweet treats.
 If you’ve given up dairy products, you might occasionally long for a creamy dessert.
 Cheesecake was one of the things we missed the most, until we discovered that silken tofu, whipped in a blender, makes a concoction similar to cream cheese.
 The walnut/maple syrup crust is gluten-free and delicious.
 This recipe is inexpensive, easy to make, and well worth a try.
 Continue reading

 You’ll be in heaven from the first time you take a bite of this rich, hearty dish!
 It’s surprisingly easy to make.
 The hardest part is opening the cans!
-Of course, you can boil the beans from scratch in three … Continue reading
+Of course, you can boil the beans from scratch in three separate pans, but this will be more difficult and labor-intensive in the long run.
+Just make sure your canned beans are organic and don’t contain any nasty preservatives or flavorings.
+Check those labels!
+You are going to love this tamale pie more than you ever dreamed possible.
+Continue reading

 The chilly autumnal temperatures may have you longing for a warmer climate.
 However, if you lack the time and/or money for an impromptu tropical vacation, this zesty dish is the next best thing.
 It’s exotic, inexpensive, and incredibly easy to … Continue reading